Dual Randomized Smoothing: Beyond Global Noise Variance: Introduction

 Motivated by these limitations, we propose \emph{Dual Randomized Smoothing} (Dual RS), a novel framework that enables RS certification with input-dependent noise variances.
 Our key insight is that RS certification remains valid, with appropriate confidence adjustments, as long as the noise variance is locally constant within the certified region rather than globally fixed across all inputs.

 \textbf{Main Contributions.} Our key contributions are: \begin{itemize} \item A generalization of RS certification to locally constant noise variances, enabling flexible models to predict an optimal variance for each input.
-This generalization expands the applicability of RS and supports more favorable accuracy-robustness trade-offs. \item A dual RS framework consisting of a variance estimator and a standard RS classifier.
+This generalization supports more favorable accuracy-robustness trade-offs, removing the fundamental limitation of global noise variance. \item A dual RS framework consisting of a variance estimator and a standard RS classifier.
 The variance estimator predicts the optimal $\sigma$ for each input, which is then used by the classifier for RS inference.
-We develop an iterative training procedure that jointly optimizes both components.
+We develop an iterative training procedure that sequentially optimizes both components.
 An alternative routing perspective is also discussed, where the variance estimator acts as a router that selects an appropriate off-the-shelf expert RS classifier based on the input. \cref{tab:related_work} compares key features of prior works with our proposed method. \item An extensive experimental evaluation of Dual RS, showing that Dual RS achieves strong performance across both small and large radii, outperforming prior input-dependent noise methods at most radii while adding roughly 60\% computational overhead at inference, compared to standard RS.
-Comparing against prior works, relative improvements of 19.2\%, 24.2\%, and 20.6\% are achieved at radii 0.5, 0.75, and 1.0 on \cifar, respectively, and roughly 1.5x performance is delivered on \IN at radii 0.5, 1.0, and 1.5. \end{itemize}
+Comparing against prior works, relative improvements of 15.6\%, 20.0\%, and 15.7\% are achieved at radii 0.5, 0.75, and 1.0 on \cifar, respectively, and 8.6\%, 17.1\% and 9.1\% performance gain is delivered on \IN at radii 0.5, 1.0, and 1.5 respectively. \end{itemize}